PengLU1101/Conditional-Image-Generation-Project/README.md

 # Conditional-Image-Generation-Project
-This is the repository of project for IFT6266H17
-The test code for Conditional Generative Adversarial Nets using tensorflow.

 ##INTRODUCTION

-Project repository of IFT6266H17.
+This is the repository of project for IFT6266H17.

 More detail about the project description to see(https://ift6266h17.wordpress.com/project-description/)